sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 https://github.com/sdave777/Internet-of-Things_IDS_Data
 ```

+The dataset has 23,145 observations (rows) and 18 features (columns).
+It consists of raw observations with details about network connections, allowing for comprehensive data analysis.
+There many avenues of exploration, most of which are explored in the above repository.
+These include malicious traffic and its relation to duration, protocol, and connection state; the data flow of network traffic; and the volume of traffic with malicious and benign behavior.

 ## Introduction
 This project attempts a predictive analysis of malicious traffic using IDS logs.
 It further aims to test various mitigation strategies to enhance network security.
 The analyses include:
 - Predicting the likelihood of malicious activity based on network traffic data.